Type-Delta/wuwa-editor/README.md

 6. [page2] the program will prompt you to enter a scaling value, enter `80` and press `Enter`.
 7. [page2] press `Ctrl+Enter` to apply the binding. (done)

-next, let say you've set the `↑` (up arrow) key to pan the camera up (scaling is `40%`), however when tested in-game, the camera moves in the opposite direction, what happened?
+next, let's say you've set the `↑` (up arrow) key to pan the camera up (scaling is `40%`), however when tested in-game, the camera moves in the opposite direction, what happened?

 this is because the **game sees the action of paning the camera as a whole y-axis movement**, for the actual analog input devices (like mouse and controller) this is not a problem since, it has both **positive** and **negative** values to indicate direction of the movement. (basically, a Vector)